 How Can Abell and Capitan Law Help Me?

-If your injury or illness prevented you from returning to work, call Abell and Capitan Law immediately.
-Our Arizona disability insurance claim attorneys are committed to helping individuals like you get the disability payments you’re owed according to your policy.
+If your injury or illness prevented you from returning to work in Arizona, call Abell and Capitan Law immediately.
+Our disability insurance claim attorneys are committed to helping individuals like you get the disability payments you’re owed according to your policy.
 We will work diligently to ensure every aspect of your claim gets handled the right way, so nothing falls through the cracks.

 At Abell and Capitan Law, we know how important these benefits are to you and your family.
 We’ll be ready to put our extensive experience to work for you, whether it is at the initial filing stage or if you need help appealing a claim that was denied.